 - Submitting documents electronically via eRecording.

-See the Clerk's Office section of the Wasco County Fee Schedule to determine the correct recording fee, or call our office for assistance.
+See the Clerk's Office section of the Wasco County Fee Schedule to determine the correct recording fee (make checks payable to the Wasco County Clerk), or call our office for assistance.

 The Clerk's Office is prohibited from: